KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - [ ] Can answer: "What if we have different code quality standards?"

 **Key Talking Points:**
-- "Makes invisible technical debt visible"
+- "Technical debt accumulates silently.
+This tool makes it visible"
-- "Prevents 3-day features from becoming 3-week slogs"
-- "Identify code smells before they become problems"
 - "Code smells are warning signs - long functions, large files, too many TODOs"
 - "Configurable thresholds mean you set your own standards"
 - "We integrate it into your CI/CD pipeline - fails builds if quality drops below your threshold"